Square and Circle Club: Chinese and Asian American Advocacy

 While the club has been more focused on philanthropy than explicit policy issues, the Square and Circle Club has been an active force regarding a number of social and political causes over the years.
 As previously stated, the club was highly invested in support for China during WWII through fundraising and boycotts of Japanese goods.
 During this time period, the club was also active in the fight against domestic discrimination against Chinese and Chinese Americans.
 To this end, the club promoted bills regarding immigration rights and US citizenship for those of Chinese origin in America, something that was at the time restricted by anti-Asian immigration laws such as the Chinese Exclusion Act and the Immigration Act of 1924.
 The club also took an active part in local politics by lobbying for better community infrastructure in Chinatown, as well as working with other organizations to register Chinese Americans to vote.

 In its more general activities, much of the work and causes supported by the Square and Circle Club over the years have been grounded in local Asian American and San Francisco Chinatown community issues.
-Club member Ruth Chinn emphasized the club's community-based focus as her motivation for public service, saying "'That is my theory---of giving back to the community what life has given me".
-In addition to providing money and service for local causes, the club's dedication to the community has manifested itself by providing funding for internships in over a dozen San Francisco nonprofits that serve the Asian American community through the “Square and Circle Club Civic Engagement Internship” program.
+Club member Ruth Chinn emphasized the club's community-based focus as her motivation for public service, saying "'That is my theory - of giving back to the community what life has given me".
+In addition to providing money and service for local causes, the club's dedication to the community has manifested itself by providing funding for internships in more than a dozen San Francisco nonprofits that serve the Asian American community through the “Square and Circle Club Civic Engagement Internship” program.

 While its original membership was primarily American-born Chinese Americans, the Square and Circle Club has never been ethnicity-exclusive.
 Its openness toward non-Chinese members and interest in cross-cultural interaction set it apart from many Chinese men's organizations that were in operation at the time of the club's founding.
 Over time, the club's interests and member base have expanded from being primarily Chinese American to encompassing a larger Asian American perspective.